KaitoKid/foodwagon/README.md

 Help | `/help` | Access the documentation
 Purge | `/purge` | Clears all existing plans for a new day

-### Authors
-Made by @KaitoKid and @yjimmyy for TechCrunch Disrupt SF 2016 Hackathon for CISCO and .CLUB

 ### Deploy
 Feel free to download and host your own Node.js server and WebHook!